on-ramp/api-doc/source/includes/_crypto_flow.md

 Follow these steps when using this flow:

+1. Initiate a crypto ingress operation.
+There are 2 options depending on the type of blockchains used for the transaction:
-1. Request a crypto address to which coins or tokens will be transferred.
+    1. UTXO based blockchains, e.g., Bitcoin: request an address to which coins will be transferred.
-2. For account-based blockchains, e.g. `ETH`, register the transaction details once it has been initiated.
+    2. Account-based blockchains, e.g. Ethereum: register the address from which coins/tokens will be transferred.
+After a transaction has been made, register the transaction details.
-3. Once the transaction has been confirmed, a notification request will be sent to a URL provided by the merchant.
+2. Once the transaction has been confirmed, a notification request will be sent to a URL provided by the merchant.
-4. Upon receiving the notification, the merchant should send a request to initiate an invoice.
+3. Upon receiving the notification, the merchant is expected to send a request to initiate an invoice.

 ## Request address for UTXO-based blockchains

-This endpoint should only be used for UTXO-based blockchains, e.g., `BTC` and `BCH`.
+This endpoint should only be used for UTXO-based blockchains, e.g., Bitcoin or Bitcoin Cash.
 For account-based blockchains, please refer to [Request address for account-based blockchains and tokens](#request-address-for-account-based-blockchains-and-tokens)

 A receiving address will be returned once a successful request is made to this endpoint.